zubeyranwar/Al-qalam/README.md

 - 📝 Notion-style editor for seamless note-taking
 - 📂 Infinite children documents for hierarchical organization
 - ➡️🔀⬅️ Expandable and fully collapsible sidebar for easy navigation
-- 🎨 Customizable icons for each document, updating in real-time
 - 🗑️ Trash can with soft delete and file recovery options

 **User Experience**